 Eid is an important word in Islam, hence why it comes up more than once throughout the year.
 The word 'Eid' in Arabic translates as 'Festival' or 'Celebration' and Allah (SWT) wants nothing more than for His people to be joyously rejoicing in celebration.

-The significance of Eid in Islam is quite important as both Eid-ul-Fitr and Eid-ul-Adha fall at incredibly important times during the lunar Islamic calendar.
-Although there are many similarities between both the festivals in terms of acts that need to be carried out, both of the Eid celebrations are focused on different areas of Islam.
+Eid ul-Fitr and Eid ul-Adha fall at two very different yet very important times within the Islamic lunar calendar.
+Although there are many similarities between the two sets of festivities in terms of the acts to be carried out and the rituals that must be performed, the two occasions are focused on very different aspects of Islam.

-Eid-ul-Adha is celebrated following the annual pilgrimage to Hajj and the sole purpose of this Eid is to commemorate the devotion of Prophet Ibrahim to Allah SWT; in the form of Qurbani.
-The act of Qurbani is the sacrifice of an animal in the name of Allah SWT.
-This act is carried out following the Eid salaah.
+The celebration of Eid ul-Adha comes at the end of the time linked to the annual pilgrimage of the Hajj.
+The purpose of these festivities is to celebrate, remember, and venerate the devotion and submission of the Prophet Ibrahim to Allah (SWT).
+This comes in the form of Qurbani, the sacrifice of an animal in the name of Allah (SWT).
+This sacrifice is conducted immediately following Eid Salah.